brwcar026/peer2peer/README.md

 # set up

+Note: Ensure tkinter is installed on your terminal in order for the code to run

 1. Download the three files for the tracker, seeder and leecher.
 2. Include any files you may wish to download in the folder of the program.
 3. Run the tracker